 - 1. Causing serious physical injury to another person, except in self-defense. - 2.
-Possession of any knife, explosive, or other dangerous object of no reasonable use to the pupil. - Unlawful possession of any controlled substance listed in Chapter 2 (commencing with section 11053) of Division 10 of the Health and Safety Code, except for the first offense for the sale of not more than one avoirdupois ounce of marijuana, other than concentrated cannabis. - 4.
-Robbery or extortion. - 5.
-Assault or battery, as defined in Sections 240 and 242 of the Penal Code, upon any school employee.
+Possession of any knife, explosive, or other dangerous object of no reasonable use to the pupil.

+- 3. Unlawful possession of any controlled substance listed in Chapter 2 (commencing with section 11053) of Division 10 of the Health and Safety Code, except for i) the first offense for the sale of not more than one avoirdupois ounce of marijuana, other than concentrated cannabis; ii) over-the-counter medication for medical purposes; or iii) medication prescribed for the pupil by a physician. - 4.
+Robbery or extortion. - Assault or battery, as defined in Sections 240 and 242 of the Penal Code, upon any school employee.